rapyuta-robotics/rapyuta-io-docs/hugo/content/updates/2019/june.md

 * Enhanced the reliability of the pipeline for collecting device metrics.

 #### Documentation
 rapyuta.io user documentation is now freely available to all.
 Even if you are not registered on [rapyuta.io](https://console.rapyuta.io), you can still access and view its [user documentation](https://userdocs.rapyuta.io).

+## June 19
+Welcome to the June 19, 2019 release of rapyuta.io platform.
+There are a number of significant updates in this version that we hope you will like.

+#### Features
+Configurations allow you to set the behaviour of a device (robot) based on a set of parameters.
+You can either override or extend default parameters.
+You can aggregrate parameters across all configurations and apply them to a device, or apply a specific configuration to a group of devices.

+#### Notables Fixes
+You should solve a captcha when you change your rapyuta.io password, verify your email address or have selected forgot password option.

+#### Documentation
+Read about the [configurations](/core-concepts/config-params/) feature, and learn [how to create and apply a configuration for your devices](/getting-started/apply-config-params/).